prevanced/prevanced-manager/README.md

 ### Building

-1. Run `bun run build:android` to build the APK for android.
+1. Run `bun run build:android && ./android/gradlew build` to build the APK for android.
-2. Output APK will be in `android/app/build/outputs/apk/release/`
+2. Output APK will be in `android/app/build/outputs/apk/debug/`

 ## License